vectordotdev/vector/rfcs/2021-09-01-8547-accept-metrics-in-datadog-agent-source.md

 ### For transport between Agents and Vector
-The use an alternate protocol between Datadog Agents and Vector (Like Prometheus, Statds, OpenTelemetry or Vector own protocol) could be envisionned.
+The use an alternate protocol between Datadog Agents and Vector (Like Prometheus, Statds, OpenTelemetry or Vector own protocol) could be envisioned.
 This would call for a significant, yet possible with the current Agent architecture, addition, those changes would mostly be located in the [forwarder](https://github.com/DataDog/datadog-agent/tree/main/pkg/forwarder) and [serializer](https://github.com/DataDog/datadog-agent/tree/main/pkg/serializer) logic.
 This would imply a hugh chunk of